Bethegnt/140-Days-Challenge/README.md

 Decision-making statements evaluate the Boolean expression and control the program flow depending upon the result of the condition provided.

 1) If Statement:
-In Java, the "if" statement is used to evaluate a condition.
+   the "if" statement is used to evaluate a condition.
 The control of the program is diverted depending upon the specific condition.

 - Simple if statement
 - if-else statement